finvansant/Radnom/README.md

 Radnom is a rails webapp that allows you to turn every decision into a round of Wheel of Fortune.

-  * Pick a student?
+  * Which student should I pick?
 Radnomize it.
   * Who pays for the beers?
 Radnomize it.
   * Which netflix show should I bingewatch?
 Radnomize it.